 Teaching Assistants are responsible for teaching in a specific course component such as a lab or discussion section for a class.
 They may have other duties such as grading, holding office hours, and joining class field trips.
-TA Job Descriptions in Geology can be found at EPSInfo [https://epsinfo.geology.ucdavis.edu/links/ta-jobs.php].
+TA/Reader Job Descriptions are available for all classes with TAs or Readers.

-All TAs in the Department of EPS are required to complete the Center for Educational Excellence (CEE)'s TA Orientation [https://cee.ucdavis.edu/tao] program offered each Fall before their first appointment as a TA begins.
+All TAs in the Department of EPS are required to complete the Center for Educational Excellence (CEE)'s TA Orientation program offered each Fall before their first appointment as a TA begins.
 TAs must also have completed or be enrolled in GEL 390: Methods of Teaching in Geology.
 Lastly, TAs must be qualified for the subject they will be teaching, as demonstrated by 1) a bachelor's degree in Geology or related fields, 2) knowledge of the field through prior work or academic experience and/or 3) prior enrollment in the course or its equivalent.

 TAs are assigned each quarter by the Graduate Chair.
 The Graduate Program takes into account students' requests (collected in summer each year) as well as requests from the instructors of each course and departmental teaching needs when assigning graduate students to TA positions.
-Any positions that are not filled internally will be posted on Handshake [https://icc.ucdavis.edu/find/resources/handshake] before each term.
+Any positions that are not filled internally will be posted on Handshake before each term.